02 Feb 2018 by Olga Brighton

 This is one of the first things to check.
 Generally, most policies will offer cover for things such as:

-Only you know the cost of your trip and what you plan to take with you – so you should work this out before you chose your travel insurance policy.
-Ideally opt for a policy with over £1 million in Emergency Medical Expenses cover (medical costs can easily run into thousands).
+Only you know the cost of your trip and what you plan to take with you – so you should work this out before you choose your travel insurance policy.
+Ideally opt for a policy with over £1 million in Emergency medical expenses cover (medical costs can easily run into thousands).
 Think about the value of your luggage and gadgets and check that you chose a policy with the right cover for you.
 By checking now you will avoid the unwanted surprise of finding out too late that you’re not covered.

 In the world of insurance, an excess is an amount that you, the policyholder, will be required to pay towards any claims you make on your insurance.
 Typically, this is the amount deducted from your claim and you should make sure you are happy with the amount before you buy your policy.
 In some cases, you may have the option to pay an additional premium to completely remove the excess from your policy.
 This basically means that if you do need to make a claim, you won’t have the excess amount deducted from your claims pay-out, because you have purchased excess-waiver cover.